2022 Massachusetts Secretary of the Commonwealth election

 The 2022 Massachusetts Secretary of the Commonwealth election was held on November 8, 2022, to elect the Massachusetts Secretary of the Commonwealth.
-Incumbent Democrat William Galvin won re-election.
-Galvin has been Secretary since 1995.
-The last Republican to be elected to the position was Frederic Cook in 1949.
-Only Cook has served a longer tenure as Secretary.
+Incumbent Democrat William Galvin won re-election to an eighth term.
+Primary elections were held on September 6, with Galvin defeating Tanisha Sullivan, president of NAACP Boston, to win the Democratic nomination.
+Galvin has been Secretary since January 1, 1995.
+The last Republican to be elected to the position was Frederic Cook, in 1949.
+Galvin is the longest tenured secretary in the history of the Commonwealth, surpassing Cook.